couchbase/couchbase-python-client/README.md

 We welcome contributions from the community!
 Please see follow the steps outlined [here](https://github.com/couchbase/couchbase-python-client/blob/master/CONTRIBUTING.md) to get started.

-The Python SDK uses pre-commit in order to handle linting, formatting and verifying the code base. pre-commit can be installed either by install the dev-requirements:
+The Python SDK uses pre-commit in order to handle linting, formatting and verifying the code base. pre-commit can be installed either by installing the development requirements:

 ```
-python3 -m pip install -r dev-requirements.txt
+python3 -m pip install -r dev_requirements.txt
 ```

 Or by installing pre-commit separately